kuzzleio/documentation-old/api-reference/source/includes/_sendingMetadata.md

 ---
-title: Sending metadata
+title: Sending volatile data
 ---

 # Sending metadata

-In every request you send to Kuzzle, you can include a `metadata` object.
+In every request you send to Kuzzle, you can include a `volatile` object.
 This object content will be ignored by Kuzzle, but it will also be forwarded back in `responses` and in `notifications` (see below).

-You can also include metadata information to a subscription request.
+You can also include volatile information to a subscription request.
-These metadata information will be forwarded to other subscribers at the moment of the subscription, and when you leave the room.
-Please note that when leaving the room, the forwarded metadata are those provided in the **subscription** request.
+These volatile information will be forwarded to other subscribers at the moment of the subscription, and when you leave the room.
+Please note that when leaving the room, the forwarded volatile data are those provided in the **subscription** request.

-This feature is especially useful to include volatile information about the performed request.

 ## Updating a document